CloudSlang/cloudslang-webapp/README.md

 ## Description

-The webapp is currently in experimental phase thus version 0.0.1-SNAPSHOT is provided.
+The webapp is currently in _experimental phase_ thus a SNAPSHOT based 0.0.1 version is provided.
 It uses CloudSlang 1.0.6 and Spring Boot 1.2.8.

 <a name="general-usage"/>